lukso-network/docs/docs/learn/introduction.md

 ## What can you build on LUKSO?

 The number of LSPs is constantly evolving.
-Even more, there are innumerable ways you can connect the LSPs and create innovative dApps.
-Your imagination is the limit.
-If you are looking for potential use cases, look at the following list.
+Even more, there are innumerable ways one can connect the LSPs and create innovative dApps.
+The following list contains several potential use cases.
 Please bear in mind that those represent only the tip of the iceberg.

-- decentralized social media applications
+- social media applications
-- decentralized content publishing platforms
+- content publishing platforms
-- decentralized identity and reputation systems
+- identity and reputation systems
-- decentralized marketplaces
+- marketplaces
-- decentralized news outlets
+- news outlets
 - tokenized communities for artists and creatives